IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** ['lognorm',-2.776, 1.462, "kilogram", "hour"]

-**Description:** An list describing the empirical leak function from which leak emission rates are drawn.
+**Description:** A list describing the empirical leak function from which leak emission rates are drawn.

 **Notes on acquisition:**